oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-to-branch-in-tfs-aka-tfvc/rule.md

 ---

-One of the most controversial issues developers discuss is when to create branches and how many you should have.
+​One of the most controversial issues developers discuss is when to create branches and how many you should have.

 Keep things simple: